HomeWhy arbitrIQ How It Works Conceptual FrameworkPractical Walkthrough More Trust & SecurityFor ConsultantsPricingFAQ Get Started

 A real analysis from a consulting engagement

-A consulting firm submitted financials, website, and strategic context. arbitrIQ examined 4 dimensions:
+A consulting firm submitted financials, and strategic context. arbitrIQ examined 4 dimensions:

 Recommendation: Proceed only under staged entry with regulatory validation.
 Expansion not recommended under current leverage without capital buffer.